 - Make sure you arrange the right insurance and protect yourself.

 4. Financial management

 Before you launch, ensure you have all cash flow processes and accounting solutions in place.
 You’ll need to be ready to track expenses, send invoices, and complete your end year bank reconciliation.
-You can manage this with online accounting software such as Reckon One which starts at $5 per month – an affordable option, and a great fit for self-employed businesses.
+You can manage this with online accounting software such as Reckon One, an extremely affordable option, and a great fit for self-employed businesses.